 The distance education program is designed for individuals whose circumstances do not provide them the opportunity to attend, on-site, campus MSW programs.
 There are two tracks: Foundation and Advanced Standing.
 The Foundation track is designed for individuals who do not have a bachelor's degree in social work.
 The Advanced Standing track is for individuals who have a social work undergraduate degree from a Council on Social Work Education (CSWE) accredited program.

 Courses are offered online using elearning, a learning management system requiring Internet access and a web browser.
 Most courses will also meet Tuesday evenings from 6 to 9 p.m. via interactive video conferencing.
-Some courses may also include hands-on experiences on the UNI campus or potential regional face-to-face meetings.
-Students will also be required to attend a two-day trauma informed conference on the UNI campus during Summer 2017.
+Limited on-campus attendance required for practice-related courses.

 This program is accredited by the Council on Social Work Education (CSWE).
 Accreditation verifies that the MSW degree meets the high standards considered essential to providing a high quality social work education and ensuring that every student graduating from a social work program has the same requisite skills and knowledge.

 Tentative course scheduleClick on a course title to view the course description (if available).

 Course details and enrollment information